AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Y: set to 1 if the last OBU element is an OBU fragment that will continue in the next packet, 0 otherwise.

-W: two bits, which if set to 0, mean that each OBU element MUST be preceded by a length field.
-If either bit is set, the field provides the number of OBU elements that are packetized; the last OBU element MUST NOT be preceded by a length field.
+W: two bit field that describes the number of OBU elements in the packet.
+This field MUST be set equal to 0 or equal to the number of OBU elements contained in the packet.
+If set to 0, each OBU element MUST be preceded by a length field.
+If not set to 0 the last OBU element MUST NOT be preceded by a length field.
 Instead, the length of the last OBU element contained in the packet can be calculated as follows:

 <pre><code>
 Length of the last OBU element = length of the RTP payload - length of aggregation header - length of previous OBU elements including length fields